Matteo Ferrari: Genoa

-As his contract with Roma expired at the end of 2007–08 Serie A season.
+As his contract with Roma expired at the end of the 2007–08 Serie A season.
 Eventually, Ferrari decided to sign with Genoa for the 2008–09 Serie A season on a free transfer.
 Following his move to Genoa, Ferrari made his debut in the opening game of the season on 31 August 2008 in a 1–0 loss against Catania.
 During his time at Genoa, Ferrari had disciplinary issues with six yellow cards and two red cards.
-Ferrari received a red card in a 1–1 draw against Catania (the club he played against on his debut on a Genoa shirt) on 25 January 2009 after a second bookable offence.
-He received a one match ban and made his return against Palermo in a 1–0 win on 1 February 2009.
+Ferrari received a red card in a 1–1 draw against Catania (the club he played against on his debut in a Genoa shirt) on 25 January 2009 after a second bookable offence.
+He received a one-match ban and made his return against Palermo in a 1–0 win on 1 February 2009.
 Ferrari received another after another second bookable offence in a 3–1 win over Sampdoria on 3 May 2009.
-He also received a one ban match and made his return against Chievo in a 2–2 draw on 17 May 2009.
-At Genoa, Ferrari played under coach Gian Piero Gasperini and was a regular player in defense.
+He also received a one-match ban and made his return against Chievo in a 2–2 draw on 17 May 2009.
+At Genoa, Ferrari played under coach Gian Piero Gasperini and was a regular player in defence.

 Beşiktaş

 Ferrari training before the match preparation at Beşiktaş.

 After one season at Genoa, Turkish side Beşiktaş were interested in signing him.
 Eventually, on 8 July 2009, it was confirmed that Ferrari transferred to Turkish club Beşiktaş for €4.5 million transfer fee.
 He signed a 4-year contract.
 His salary was €2.5 million per season, net of tax.
 On the opening day of the Turkish League, Ferrari made his debut for Beşiktas in a 1–1 draw against İstanbul B.B. on 7 August 2009.
 On 27 October 2009, Ferrari received a straight red card in a 2–1 win over Kasımpaşa.
 In September 2009, Ferrari had been one of the under-performing players for Besiktas and was expected to leave in the January transfer window.
 However, Ferrari didn't leave and remained at the club.
-In the 2010–11 season, Ferrari's play with the first team squad was limited under manager Bernd Schuster and also Ferrari suffered a serious injury in the match against Bursaspor and was absent for two months.
+In the 2010–11 season, Ferrari's playing time with the first team squad was limited under manager Bernd Schuster, and also Ferrari suffered a serious injury in the match against Bursaspor and was absent for two months.
 After some disputes, Ferrari notified the club to terminate the contract.
-In his point of view, the club had breached the contract after not allowing him to train with the team in pre-season.
-The club also notified Ferrari on his AWOL from training, which the club reserved the rights to unilaterally terminate the contract.
-Following the release, both the player and the club filed lawsuit against each other for breach of contract.
+From his point of view, the club had breached the contract after not allowing him to train with the team in pre-season.
+The club also notified Ferrari of his AWOL from training, which the club reserved the right to unilaterally terminate the contract.
+Following the release, both the player and the club filed lawsuits against each other for breach of contract.

-Court of Arbitration for Sport accepted the request from Ferrari and rejected the counter-claim from Beşiktaş.
+The Court of Arbitration for Sport accepted the request from Ferrari and rejected the counter-claim from Beşiktaş.
 The court ordered Beşiktaş to pay Ferrari €7,256,641.95 for wage and medical expenses.